19PHOBOSS98/VS2-SKY-LEVIATHANS/README.md

 <a href="https://youtu.be/V5mmxK4O3HE?si=v8nPOR1zxZWqaxC6"><img src="https://github.com/19PHOBOSS98/VS2-SKY-WHALES/assets/37253663/d5f47755-08ed-49e0-9e88-3532d6404a50" width=1000 alt="yt"></a>

 </div>
 In addition to my Omni-Drone linup are Sky-Leviathans.
-These are a swarm of Omni-Drones set to fly in formation resembling a "swiming" leviathan with the leading drone following a flight path.
+They are a swarm of Omni-Drones set to fly in formation resembling a "swiming" leviathan with the leading drone following a flight path.

 [Valkyrien Skies 2 (VS2)](https://modrinth.com/mod/valkyrien-skies) is a Minecraft Mod that turns minecraft structures into physics objects.
 With it are an army of [addons](https://wiki.valkyrienskies.org/wiki/List_of_addons) that "add" stuff to make them fly among other things.
 Coupled with [ComputerCraft](https://modrinth.com/mod/cc-tweaked) we can achieve omnidirectional flight.